tantikristanti/NERD_KID/README.md

 # Data from Grobid-Ner's Project

-*As base model (model0), this project use data from Grobid-Ner's project by collecting their mentions and classes as well as disambiguation results with the use of Entity-Fishing Rest API*
+*As base model (model0), this project uses data from Grobid-Ner's project by collecting their mentions and classes as well as disambiguation results with the use of Entity-Fishing Rest API*

 - Firstly, the files from [Grobid-Ner](https://github.com/kermitt2/grobid-ner/tree/master/grobid-ner/resources/dataset/ner/corpus/xml/final)'s project are in Xml format and they need to be extract first for getting some mentions and their classes
     - The result can be seen in `data/csv/GrobidNer/AnnotatedCorpusResult.csv`